 The site houses impressive temple ruins, statues, and the remnants of the Royal Palace from the reign of King Parakramabahu (1153 – 1186).
 Polonnaruwa is also home to wild toque-macaque monkeys, so keep your snacks closely guarded!

 10. The Temple of the Sacred Tooth Relic

-Kandy is located in the central province of Sri Lanka so makes for a perfect stopover when travelling through the country.
+Kandy is located in Sri Lanka’s central province, making for a perfect stopover when traveling through the country.

 An important ancient relic – a tooth of The Buddha – is kept here at The Temple of the Sacred Tooth Relic and draws in thousands of visitors daily for offerings and prayers.

 Tourists are welcome to witness this moving event where visitors queue to pass the tooth and offer lotus blossom and frangipani as gifts.

 Set sail on the Indian Ocean in search of the largest mammal on the planet – the Blue Whale.

 These impressive creatures, along with Sperm Whales, Pigmy Killer Whales, and Bride Whales, can be seen just a few nautical miles from the shore during a whale-watching Tour in Mirissa.
 You will also have the chance to see various types of dolphins, turtles, and whale sharks.